charafmrah/College-GPA-Calculator/README.md

 # College GPA Calculator
 A GPA calculator that works by adding the courses' credits & grades.
-The app saves the data persistetly using Room.
+The app saves the data persistenly using Room.

 ## Screenshots